gsheni/InfixToPostfix/README.md

 $	\( \( 1 + 2 \) \* 3 + 4 \) \* 5
 ```
-The output of the program must be just the postfix expression.

 ___
+The output of the program will just be the postfix expression.
 Example Output Expressions:
 ```txt
 $ 2 3 +